CIF Parser¶

 BME S2

-Then we run it on the whole PDB archive, sort, count and print the statistics.
-The complete command is:
+Then we run it on the whole PDB archive, sort, count, and print stats:

 $ gemmi grep --delimiter=' ' _struct_conn.conn_type_id \